Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/pkikey.md

 title: "Using PKIKEY"
 linkTitle: "Using PKIKEY"
 weight: 280
---- This page describes how to use the PKIUTIL PKIKEY command.
+---This page describes how to use the PKIUTIL PKIKEY command.

 ## About PKIKEY